Last modified: September 26, 2024

 Mathematical Formulation

-The forward difference approximation of the first derivative of a function $f$ at a point $x$ with step size $h$ is given by:
+The forward difference approximation of the first derivative of a function f at a point x with a step size h is mathematically expressed as:

 Example